Rules & Guidelines for a Successful Nonprofit Proposal

 Thank you for considering submitting a proposal for Seattle GiveCamp.
 Please read the following set of rules and guidelines to create the best proposal possible.

-- The submitting organization must be a 501(c)(3) nonprofit organization, registered in the state of Washington, Oregon, or Idaho.
+- The submitting organization must be a 501(c)(3) nonprofit organization and be able to send representatives on-site during the event.

 - The organization does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.

 - A representative from the submitting organization must be available during the review period (August through September) for questions relating to, and answer questions regarding their proposal.

 - The organization must be present for each day of the Seattle GiveCamp weekend.
 (Specific time requirements can be found on the nonprofit FAQ)

 - The submitted proposal must be for a software solution.

 - The proposal must be submitted and received by 11:59 PM on August 31, 2023.

 Guidelines for a Successful Proposal